WebAssembly/spec/spectec/test-prose/TEST.md

 12. Return $fge_($sizenn(Fnn), fN_1, fN_2).

 cvtop__ nt_u1 nt_u3 cvtop_u1 i_u1
-1. If the type of nt_u1 is Inn, then:
+1. If nt_u1 is Inn, then:
   a.
 Let Inn_1 be nt_u1.
   b.
-If the type of nt_u3 is Inn, then:
+If nt_u3 is Inn, then:
     1) Let Inn_2 be nt_u3.
     2) If cvtop_u1 is EXTEND, then:
       a) Let (EXTEND sx) be cvtop_u1.